kostanikolov/hangman-game/README.md

 ## You can start the game from the Application.java file at the src\hangman folder.

+# Making change after years and years of oblivion!

 There are 3 categories that you can choose from:
 * Football teams
 * Books